USA Banner

 We do not directly operate marine highway services.
 Instead, we promote their use, efficiency and public benefits.

-Current Marine Highway Routes
+Marine Highway Routes and Grant Awards

-U. S. Marine Highway Program Grant Award Map as of August 2023
+U. S. Marine Highway Program Grant Award Map as of October 2023

 U.S. Marine Highway Program Portal (NEW!!!)

-The Marine Highway system currently includes 31 “Marine Highway Routes” that serve as extensions of the surface transportation system.
+The U.S. Marine Highway system currently includes 31 “Marine Highway Routes” that serve as extensions of the surface transportation system.
 Each all-water route is designated by the Secretary and offers relief to landside corridors suffering from traffic congestion, excessive air emissions or other environmental challenges.
 View Route Descriptions.

 So what are the benefits?